Skip to main content

 project.upload_dataset(df, id_column="id", data_column='text', label_column="label")

-We named our project "Sentiment Classification" and specified that it is a text classification task.
-Check out all supported data types and tasks here.
-We also added an initial accuracy metric which takes the mean of the correct column, which will be present in the system outputs we upload later.
+We named our project Sentiment Classification and specified to use the text_classification view.
+We also added an accuracy metric which takes the mean of the correct column that will be present in the system outputs we upload later.

 ...